QubesOS/qubes-doc/user/downloading-installing-upgrading/upgrade/upgrade-to-r3_2.md

 ## Upgrade all Template and Standalone VM(s)

-By default, in Qubes R3.1, there are few templates and no StandaloneVMs.
+By default, in Qubes R3.1, there are few templates and no standalones.
-However, users are free to create StandaloneVMs More information on using multiple templates, as well as StandaloneVMs, can be found [here](/doc/software-update-vm/).
+However, users are free to create standalones More information on using multiple templates, as well as standalones, can be found [here](/doc/software-update-vm/).
 The steps described in this section should be repeated in **all** the user's Template and Standalone VMs.